Resolution of The Linear-Bounded Automata Question: Introduction

-The remainder of this work is organized as follows: For convenience of the reader, in the next Section, we review notation and some notions which are closely associated with our discussions appearing in Section \ref{sec_introduction}.
-In Section \ref{sec_proof_theorem1} we will prove our first main result of Theorem \ref{theorem1}.
-The proofs of Theorem \ref{theorem2} is put in to Section \ref{proofs_theorem1_theorem2}.
-Finally, a brief conclusion is drawn and some open question are raised in the last Section.
+The remainder of this paper is organized as follows: For the convenience of the reader, in the next section, we will review some notation and notions that are closely associated with our introductions appearing in Section \ref{sec:introduction}.
+In Section \ref{sec:diagonalization} and Section \ref{sec:proof_of_ld_in_nspacesn} we will prove our more general results, which lead to our main results.
+The proofs of Theorem \ref{theorem1} and Theorem \ref{theorem2} are put in Section \ref{sec:proofs_theorem1_theorem2}.
+In Section \ref{sec:L_NL}, we resolve the famous open question of $L$ vs. $NL$ by giving the proof of Theorem \ref{theorem3}.
+Section \ref{sec:proofs_theorem4} is dedicated to solving STCON by showing Theorem \ref{theorem4}.
+Finally, a brief conclusion is drawn, and some open questions are introduced in the last section.